borntofrappe/Practice-Front-End-Web-Development/D3 Line Chart Practice/README.md

 **Color Palette**

-- for the background of the body, a linear gradient beginning at the top right with #1490B9 and ending with #ADDEB0;
+- for the background of the body, #1490B9;
 - for the background of the panel, or card in which the visualizations are shown, #F9FCFF;
 - for the html line, #9CC2FD
 - for the css line, #A389F4